PharmGKB/PharmCAT/docs/disclaimers.md

 | CYP2B6   | *1/*7            | Intermediate                    |*5/*6          | Intermediate                   |
 | CYP2B6   | *1/*13          | Intermediate                    |*6/*8          | Intermediate                   |

-The table 2 includes cases for which there is an overlap in the allele definitions because the definition of the non-reference allele in the genotype with the higher score allows for reference or variant at the position that defines the allele listed in the lower score genotype.
+   The Table 2 includes cases for which there is an overlap in the allele definitions because the definition of the non-\*1 allele in the genotype with the higher score allows for reference or variant at the position that defines the first allele listed in the genotype with the lower score.
+Both genotypes cannot be ruled out with unphased data if the position that overlaps between the respectives alleles is heterozygous (0/1) in addition to heterozyous calls for the other variants that define the non-\*1 allele in the genotype with the higher score.

 | Gene      | Genotype (Higher Score)     | Metabolizer phenotype | Genotype (Lower Score)| Metabolizer phenotype |
 | ---------   | ----------------- |---------------------------------| ------------- | ------------------------------- |